The information you need from a team you can trust.

 Getting the vaccine may help protect our friends, family, and community — even if you’re not worried about yourself and even if you’ve already had or think you’ve had COVID-19.
 The vaccine can help prevent serious illness from COVID-19 and may lower the chance of spreading the virus to your loved ones.

-Cityblock Health is recommending the vaccination to our staff and the entire community — but it is a personal decision.
+Cityblock Health is recommending the vaccination to our staff and the entire community.

 I don’t trust the vaccine / I want to wait to see if the vaccine is safe.